Elk Grove Village, Illinois: Arts and culture

 As the name suggests, Elk Grove Village is home to a small herd of elk kept in a grove at the eastern edge of the Busse Woods forest preserve for which the grove is named.
 Elk were originally native to the area (and most of the Eastern United States) but had been extirpated by the early 1800s.
 The tradition of the Elk Grove herd began when elk were brought by train from Montana by an early resident, William Busse, in the 1920s.
 The elk are currently maintained by the Chicago Zoological Society veterinary staff and the Busse Woods Forest Preserve wildlife biologists.

 In July 2018, the village, as part of its "Makers Wanted" campaign announced that they would be taking over its naming rights sponsorship of the Bahamas Bowl beginning with its 2018 edition of the bowl.

 Education

 Areas east of I-290 are served by Elk Grove High School (which is a part of Illinois High School District 214) and Community Consolidated School District 59.
 Areas west of I-290 are served by James B. Conant High School which is part of Township High School District 211 and Mead Junior High which is part of Community Consolidated School District 54.
 Queen of the Rosary Catholic School is located in Elk Grove Village and was named by Chicago magazine in 2014 as one of the top 25 private elementary schools in the Chicago area.
-Elk Grove Village has many other national and state award-winning schools and instructors.